beto-ouverney/blogs-api-node-js/README.md

 ### The challenge

-Blogs API NODE.JS with SEQUELIZE ORM,MYSQL, JWT, SOLID and MSC Architecture
+Blogs API NODE.JS with DOCKER, SEQUELIZE ORM, MYSQL, JWT, SOLID and MSC Architecture

 **The users must be capable of**